If you suspect human trafficking, call the National Human Trafficking Hotline: 1-888-373-7888.

 Human trafficking is modern day slavery that touches every corner of the globe.
-This $32 billion criminal enterprise is the fastest growing crime in the world.
+This multi-billion criminal enterprise is the fastest growing crime in the world.
 Human trafficking involves both commercial sexual exploitation and labor servitude.
 The average age of entry for victims is 12-14 years old.

-- Substantially increases the punishment for human trafficking from a possible one year sentence to a minimum of ten years in prison.
+- Substantially increases the punishment for human trafficking from a possible one year sentence to a minimum of ten years.
 If the trafficking causes a minor to commit sex acts by coercion or deception, human traffickers now face 25 years to life in prison, up from maximum sentence of 20 years.
 Offenders can also be fined up to $100,000.00.

 - Takes the important step of no longer allowing the age of consent (16) or the lack of knowledge of the age of the victim to be used as a defense.